wkdgmr/wkdmod/README.md

     - Bone Spirit being a significantly stronger spell for high magic users and it is more then triple the mana cost of Blood Star) (edited)
 - Firebolt (+Guardian), Charged Bolt, Inferno and Lightning have had slight damage buffs to scale with character level, and these spells pierce enemy immunes and damage is resisted instead of ignored.
 - Lightning and Fire WEAPON damage pierce enemy immunes and damage is resisted instead of ignored.
 This includes the special Hellfire weapons that cast spells based on Weapon element damage.
+- Mana shield has been rebalanced as well and no longer redirects 100% of damage to mana

 **OILS**
 - All available Oils now drop in Classic and Hellfire multiplayer mode as well as singleplayer mode and added the following NEW Oils with NEW changes to
   Accuracy, Mastery, Hardening, Imperviousness, Sharpening, Death, Permanence (note Blacksmith Oil has been removed):
-- Oil of Sharpening:  +1 minimum dmg, with 15/20/30/40 being the ceiling for minimum dmg for bows/1h/2h/Axe respectively / Can never exceed Maximum Damage
+- Oil of Sharpening:  +1 minimum dmg, +2 maximum damage, with 15/20/30/40 being the ceiling for minimum dmg for bows/1h/2h/Axe respectively / Can never exceed Maximum Damage
-- Oil of Death:  +2 maximum dmg, with 30/35/60/80 being the ceiling for maximum dmg for bows/1h/2h/Axe respectively
+- Oil of Death:  +2 minimum dmg, +4 maximum damage, with 30/35/60/80 being the ceiling for maximum dmg for bows/1h/2h/Axe respectively
 - Oil of Accuracy: Can now increase passive or active ToHit bonus on a weapon to 60
 - Oil of Mastery: Can now increase passive or active ToHit bonus on a weapon to 120
 - Oil of Hardening: Can now increase item AC to a maximum of 60
 - Oil of Imperviousness: Can now increase item AC to a maximum of 90
 - Oil of Permanence: 10% Chance to make an item Indestructible, will increase item durability slightly on fail only if item durability is 200 or greater.
 If increasing an item above 255 with Permeance it will automatically become Indestructible.
-- Oil of Wick & Spark: +2 minimum fire/lightning dmg, with a ceiling of 200 minimum fire/lightning damage / Can never exceed maximum fire/lightning damage
+- Oil of Horadrim (small): +2 minimum/+4 maximum fire/lightning dmg, with a ceiling of 200 minimum fire/lightning damage / Can never exceed maximum fire/lightning damage
-- Oil of Sun & Storm: +4 maximum fire/lightning dmg, with a ceiling of 200 maximum fire/lightning damage
+- Oil of Horadrim(large:) +4 minimum/+8 maximum fire/lightning dmg, with a ceiling of 200 maximum fire/lightning damage

 **Splash damage now does damage to two extra tiles** (so its more like a U instead of a T, the shape of the splash), and can be accessed with the following classes/weapons (and thanks to DevX is applied in both Diablo and Hellfire gamemodes):
 - **Monk:** Staff, 2H Sword